Rebecca K Reilly

-Rebecca K Reilly (born 1991) is a New Zealand author.
+Rebecca Kay Reilly (born 16 August 1991) is a New Zealand author.
+Her debut novel Greta & Valdin (2021) was a bestseller in New Zealand and received critical acclaim.
+It received the 2019 Adam Foundation Prize in Creative Writing, the Hubert Church prize for the best first book of fiction at the 2022 Ockham New Zealand Book Awards and the 2022 Aotearoa Booksellers' Choice Award.

+Early life and education

+Reilly was born on 16 August 1991 in Waitakere City, New Zealand.
 She is of Ngāti Hine and Ngāti Wai descent.
-Her debut novel Greta & Valdin (2021) received the 2019 Adam Foundation Prize in Creative Writing.
-At the 2022 Ockham New Zealand Book Awards, it was shortlisted for the Jann Medlicott Acorn Prize for Fiction and received the Hubert Church prize for the best first book of fiction.